groonga/groonga/doc/source/contribution/documentation/introduction.rst

 -------------------------

 Groonga uses Sphinx_ as documentation tool.
 Groonga requires newer Sphinx.
-So Groonga clones the latest Sphinx from Sphinx repository automatically.
-You need only Mercurial_, Docutils_ and Jinja_.
+So you need to install it with other tools such as Mercurial_, Docutils_ and Jinja_.

 .. _Sphinx: http://sphinx.pocoo.org/
 .. _Mercurial: http://mercurial.selenic.com/